MatheusOliveiraFreitas/Continuous-Network-Analysis/README.md

 ***"Identify Dangles"***: A tool where the user will choose a network, it will identify the loose ends (Dangles) in the network.

-***"Network Connectivity From a Point"***: Performs a series of procedures to verify the topological connectivity of a line layer from an initial layer (which must have intersection and/or overlap with at least one section of the network).
+***"Disconnected Network Segments"***: Performs a series of procedures to verify the topological connectivity of a line layer from an initial layer (which must have intersection and/or overlap with at least one section of the network).
 At the end of the process, the plugin can generate two files:

 -  Excerpt Disconnected: The network sections that are not topologically connected to the initial layer, that is, the disconnected sections.
 -  Connected Section: The network sections that are topologically connected to the initial layer.